AGRONOMY

 INDEPENDENCE & INTEGRITY

-Soil testing is encouraged to allow nutrient deficiencies to be addressed.
-For the macro nutrients such as nitrogen, phosphorus, sulphur and potassium, nutrient levels should be raised into target ranges through fertiliser application.
-Other critical imbalances such as a lack of calcium can result in increased acidity or in some situations may show as salinity (high salt levels) or sodicity (high sodium).
-Plant tissue testing can also be done to verify nutrient levels that are actually in excess or lacking within the plants.
+Soil testing is done to allow deficiencies of micro and macro nutrients to be identified so that fertilizer / soil ameliorant plans to be prepared.
+For the macro nutrients such as nitrogen, phosphorus, potassium and sulphur, nutrient levels should be raised into target ranges through strategic fertilizer application.
+Other nutrient imbalances can result in increased acidity (low calcium) or in some situations may show as salinity (high salt levels) or sodicity (high sodium).
+Plant tissue testing can also be done to confirm actual plant nutrient uptake.

-AGRIStrategies offer a wide range of soil, water and plant tissue testing services.
-Soil test results must guide decisions on products, rates, timing, etc, to get the best results for the least investment.
-Plant tissue tests can be used to allow fine tuning of fertiliser decisions as they ultimately show what nutrients plants are taking up.
+We offer a wide range of soil, water and plant tissue testing services.
+Soil test results must guide decisions on products, rates, timing, etc, to get the best possible results.
+Plant tissue tests can be used to allow fine tuning of fertilizer decisions as they ultimately show what nutrients plants are taking up.

-The re-sowing of degraded perennial grass / clover based pastures us usually very profitable.
-Best practice involves one or consecutive two crops (Yr 1 & Yr 2), to allow weed seed banks to be depleted before pasture sowing in Yr2 or 3.
+The re-sowing of degraded perennial grass / clover based pastures is necessary to ensure productive and profitable pastures are grown.
+Best practice pasture sowing involves one or consecutive two crops (Yr 1 & Yr 2), to allow weed seed banks to be depleted before pasture sowing in Yr2 or 3.
 Pasture re-sowing can easily quadruple carrying capacity and double pasture quality, with the benefits lasting for decades.
 Success requires good planning and execution and no step should be missed.
-Pasture establishment failures can be very costly and can cause significant delays in reaching carrying capacity targets.
+Pasture establishment failures can be very costly and can cause significant delays in achieving optimum carrying capacity.

-Often, perennial grass / clover pastures need to be re-sown on a 15 - 20 year cycle on the less productive soils found on most farms on the Tablelands of southern NSW.
-Some better quality soils such as alluvial or deep basalt soils on can retain pastures for 50 years or more, but these soils are scarce.
+Perennial grass / sub-clover based pastures often need to be re-sown on a 10 - 15 year cycle on the less productive soils found on most farms on the Tablelands of southern NSW.
+Some better quality soils such as alluvial or deep basalt soils on can retain pastures for 50 years or more, but this type of country is scarce.

 Cropping:

-Most productive grazing farms can have a certain percentage of the total pasture area under crops annually in preparation for pasture re-sowing.
-Generally on the NSW Tablelands up to 10 - 15% of a typical grazing farm could be cropped.
+Generally on the NSW Tablelands up to 10 - 25% of a typical grazing farm could be cropped.
 If planned and managed well those crops can dramatically improve whole farm carrying capacity and profitability.
 They also reduce drought risks.
 Dual purpose winter cereals and canola are ideal to fill the winter feed gap.
-In the best cropping paddocks canola can be grown which can be very profitable if both grazed and harvested for grain.
+The best crops can be grazed and harvested for grain or baled for hay or silage.

 Forage brassica crops can provide outstanding summer/autumn feed for sheep.
 Italian ryegrass may be grown for either high quality grazing or fodder conservation.
 Cleaning problem weeds out of paddocks before sowing perennial grass based pastures is an additional benefit of a well managed cropping phase.

-Grazing from these crops can fill feed gaps and dramatically change the farm feedbase (quantity, quality and timing of feed produced).
-The ability to fatten young stock on crops through autumn, winter and spring can significantly lift whole farm profitability.
-In seasons when rainfall is limited, financial returns from well managed dual purpose crops on suitable land can be many times what would be possible from grazing of the existing pastures.
-Returns from hay or grain harvested can make up a large proportion of that extra income.
-Alternatively, poorly planned and executed cropping programs will generally lose money.
-Getting it right usually means profitable cropping as well as clean paddocks for re-sowing new pastures, leading to a more profitable farm going forward.
+The ability to fatten young stock on crops through autumn, winter and spring can lift whole farm profitability.
+In dry seasons, financial returns from well managed dual purpose crops on productive land can be many times what would be possible from pastures.
+However poorly planned and executed cropping programs will generally lose money.
+Getting it right results in profitable crops as well as clean paddocks for pasture sowing.

 Weed and pest control:

-Perennial weeds such as serrated tussock, fireweed, blackberry, Chilean needle grass or African lovegrass can lead to dramatically reduced carrying capacity as well as land values.
-Many farmers also struggle with annual weeds such as thistles, Paterson’s curse, barley grass and silvergrass.
-If they can’t be eradicated, such weeds need to be managed so that their impact is minimized.
+Perennial weeds such as serrated tussock, fireweed, blackberry, St Johns' wort, Chilean needle grass or African lovegrass can all lead to reduced carrying capacity and land values.
+Annual weeds such as thistles, Paterson’s curse, barley grass and silvergrass make the problem worse.
 Pests such as slugs, Red Legged Earth Mites ( RLEM) and aphids can decimate crops or pastures if not controlled in a timely manner.
+If weeds and pests can’t be eradicated, they need to be managed so that their impact is minimized.

 In many cases however the basic principles of weed and pest control are not well understood.
 A critical success factor in weed & pest control is starting early to prevent large numbers accumulating.
-Other success factors include ensuring strong pasture competition for the pests and weeds, as well as correct timing of controls.
-It is important to fertilize pastures adequately and prevent overgrazing to keep them healthy and vigorous, so that they resist infestations of pests and weeds.
+Other success factors include ensuring strong pasture competition, as well as correct timing of controls.
+It is important to fertilize adequately and prevent overgrazing to keep pastures healthy and vigorous, so that they resist infestations of pests and weeds.

 Grazing management:

-There is an old saying, “Grass grows grass”.
 Green leaves of plants intercept sunlight allowing energy to be produced to allow the plant to grow.
-However, plants that have been overgrazed intercept less sunlight as they have reduced leaf area.
-Continuous grazing allows animals to continually target the most nutritious plants and literally graze them to death.
+However, plants that have been overgrazed intercept less sunlight due to reduced leaf area.
+Constant heavy grazing pressure forces animals to continually defoliate the most nutritious plants and literally graze them to death.
 When plants are grazed hard they respond by shedding roots, a survival tactic to reduce energy use; so continually overgrazed plants will develop small root systems and grow fewer leaves.
-Poor grazing management reduces farm carrying capacity, pasture persistence and financial returns from pasture investment.
+Therefore, poor grazing management reduces farm carrying capacity, pasture persistence and farm financial returns.

-Rotational grazing practices can prevent overgrazing by allowing feed to accumulate adequately before grazing.
-Feed budgeting is the process of measuring feed on offer (FOO) against feed demand from livestock is key to improved livestock and pasture outcomes.
+Planned rotational grazing can prevent overgrazing by allowing feed to accumulate adequately before grazing.
+Feed budgeting is the process of measuring feed supply against feed demand and is key to optimizing livestock and pasture performance.